apl-ocean-engineering/arena_camera_ros2/README.md

 ## arena_camera

 A "generic" ROS node for Lucid cameras.
+See the [README](arena_camera/README) in this package for more details.

 ## arena_imx490